CZ-Tech/ftc-az-docs/basic/drivetrain.md

 ### void driveRobot(double axial, double lateral, double yaw)
 Parameter list:
 - axial: forward/backward movement
-- lateral:l eft-right movement
+- lateral: left-right movement
-- yaw: angle to turn by
+- yaw: the angle to turn the machine to

-This method is the classic drive method for a McNamee wheel, using the gampad as the input signal:
+This method is the classic drive method for a McNamee wheel, using the gampad stick as the input signal:

 **Robot itself is the coordinate origin.**
 ### void driveRobotFieldCentric(double axial, double lateral, double yaw)
 Parameter list:
 - axial: forward/backward movement
 - lateral: left-right movement
-- yaw: deriction
+- yaw:  the angle to turn the machine to

 If you are not used to, or just simply don't like, using traditional mobile methods, our codes also include mobile methods based on the field coordinate system.
 The advantage of this type of method is that the robot always moves as the operator wants it to (rather than simply to the front of the robot), which means its reference system is the entire field, making it more controllable.